amiri/esakkacqrs3/README.md

 # MyEventSourcedAkkaCQRS 3

-This is the third learning project.
+This is the fourth learning project.

-It is identical to the second, except that we can handle the creation and editing of multiple users, now.
+It is identical to the third, except that the command side is now split into two different levels: the API now calls the UserCommandAggregate, which then dispatches commands to UserCommandActors.
+It does this by either looking them up or creating new instances of them.

+The UserCommandActor is now individualized: there is one actor per user, and the path of the actor is the user UUID.
+For some reason, I was thinking while developing this that the path had to be identical to the persistenceId.
+It does not.
+So, we can have one actor per user and they can all share the same persistenceId, which allows our read side to continue as before.
+This architecture also requires that the individualized UserCommandActors filter events in ReceiveRecover, to only those events matching their userId, i.e., path.

 To see how it works, open two terminals on your development host (not the vagrant sandbox):